pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 2. User understands the [application-manager-drive](https://nasa.github.io/fprime/UsersGuide/best/app-man-drv.html) pattern
 3. User is familiar with the F´ development process
 4. User understands how to integrate components into an F´ topology
+5. User has the device's data sheet on hand

+This guide also uses the following terminology:
+- GNC: Guidance, navigation and controls
+- IMU: Inertial measurement unit

 ## Example Hardware Description

-Throughout this guide, we will be using  an MPU6050 Imu sensor and its I2C interface as an example for how to integrate IMU sensors.
+Throughout this guide, we will be using  an MPU6050 IMU sensor and its I2C interface as an example for how to integrate IMU sensors.
 We are primarily interested in the accelerometer and gyroscope data that the sensor provides.

 ## Step 1: Define Component Requirements